The-Running-Dev/Porfolio/README.md

 * [Code Generator](https://github.com/The-Running-Dev/Tools-CodeGenerator)

-   While at Contec, I introduced the team to Dapper, a micro ORM.
-Over time I saw a need to generate a lot of classes based in the Repository pattern I implemented in Dapper.
+   This project uses Razor as the template engine, and given source templates, and access to the source database, generates the needed classes to implement the desired pattern.

-   The Code Generator uses Razor as the template engine, and given source templates, and access to the source database, generates the needed classes to implement the desired pattern.
+   Context: I introduced a team I worked with to Dapper (a micro ORM), and over time I saw a need to generate a lot of classes based in the repository pattern I implemented in Dapper.

 * [OctopusDeploy-CruiseControlTray](https://github.com/The-Running-Dev/OctopusDeploy-CruiseControlTray)